-Today, we want to tell you about last weekend and how we escaped the daily grind for a quick Colorado road trip to Durango.
-As busy as things have been, we totally blew off work early last Friday for a little fun.
-It wasn’t optional, we had to go.
-We missed the last two Ska Brewing Anniversary parties, and dammit, we were not going to miss another one.
-Not only did we get to do a little celebratory skanking with the folks at Ska, but we also visited a few other Durango breweries.
-In fact, we can now finally say we’ve visited all the breweries in Durango.
-Score one for Team BMT!
-Sure we’ve had to work extra late all week to make up for leaving early last Friday, but we needed the getaway, and it was totally worth it.
+To be clear, this weekend getaway wasn’t optional, we had to go.
+We missed the last two Ska Brewing Anniversary parties, and dammit, we were not going to let anything cause us to miss another one.
+Not only did we get to do a little celebratory skanking with the folks at Ska, but we also visited several other Durango breweries.
+In fact, we can now finally say we’ve visited all the breweries in Durango, so score one for Team BMT!

-Before we start breaking down our trip for you, we feel we should tell you that this story is best enjoyed if paired with a delicious Ska Brewing beer.
-So go grab a cold Modus, Decadent, or whatever Ska beer you like, and then let’s get started.
+Before we start breaking down our trip for you, we feel we should tell you that this story is best enjoyed if paired with a delicious Ska beer.
+So go grab yourself a Modus or a True Blonde, and then let’s get started…

 Friday: Gotta Get to Ska